kaltura/playkit-android-ima/README.md

 `setCompanionAdConfig(ViewGroup companionAdView, Integer companionAdWidth, Integer companionAdHeight)`

 Height and Width of the companion Ad can be passed to the API along with the ViewGroup.
+> NOTE: `CompanionAdSlot.FLUID_SIZE` can be passed for `companionAdWidth` and `companionAdHeight`.
+> Fluid companion ads have no fixed size, but rather adapt to fit the creative content they display.

 In order to clear the Companion Ad for the next media, App should not send anything with the new `IMAConfig` object.